 Order Now from the Author $22

 To order an autographed paperback edition of Fred’s Funeral, fill in the form below.
-Price of $22 per book includes shipping within Canada.
-We will do our best, but we cannot promise pre-Christmas delivery.
+The price of $22 per book includes shipping within Canada.
 Use the form to inquire about USA or International shipping.

 A captivating read for a winter weekend